mobilephone724/hugoBlog/content/posts/HowToCreateABlogWithHugo/index.md

 hugo new site quickstart
 ```

 The above will create a new Hugo site in a folder named `quickstart`.
-Enter the folder `quickstart` which is seemed as the **root directory**
+Enter the folder `quickstart` which will be treated as the **root directory**

 ### choose a theme

-I have tried many themes, and in the end, `LoveIt` is what I love best.
+I have tried many themes, and in the end, `LoveIt` is my favorite.
 So I use it to create my blogs.

 Create an empty git repository(quickstart) and make this repository(LoveIt) a submodule of your site directory: